A case study showing the redesign of Shazam's structure, from ideation to final visuals.

 • DAU clicking to Apple Music

-In the end we noticed an increased interest for the Library and the Track page in the beginning, as expected.
+We noticed an increased interest for the Library and the Track page in the beginning, as expected.

 Other devices designs - Here the iPad, Google Pixel 5 and Google Pixel 2 (Landscape)